hummingbot/hummingbot-site/docs/governance/index.md

 * Hummingbot technical support
 * Monthly community calls

-### Commonwealth
+### Hummingbot Forum

-Use [Commonwealth](https://commonwealth.im/hummingbot-foundation) for **long-form discussions** and to get feedback on exploratory ideas, proposals, and team projects.
-Unlike Discord, so that they don't get lost in Discord.
-Commonwealth has a nice Snapshot integration, so this should be the easiest way to present an idea and mobilizing 💪🏻 votes for it!
+Use the official [Humminggbot Forum](https://hummingbot.discourse.group) for **long-form discussions** and to get feedback on exploratory ideas, proposals, and team projects.
+The threads you create are persistent and categorized, so that don't get lost in Discord.

+* Starting point for new proposals
+* Community feedback
 * Exploratory research
-* Proposal feedback
-* Team project ideas

 ### Snapshot